siyoungpark18-oss/Tankobon/README.md

 *Its sole purpose of existence is to make manga piracy easier.*

 ## Download ##
-Get the tool from the [releases](https://github.com/siyoungpark18-oss/Tankobon/releases) page
+Get the tool from the [releases page](https://github.com/siyoungpark18-oss/Tankobon/releases) on github.

 ## Why Use Tankobon? ##